 Learn how to create a 3D comic book text effect that pops!
-You will get very familar with many different layer styles.
-We will start by creating the background with halftone brushes and then proceed to creating our text effect.
+You will get very familiar with many different layer styles.
+We will start by creating the background with halftone brushes and then proceed to create our text effect.
 Lastly, we will finish it off by adding a bevel effect with a stroke.

 This image was created to mimic the comic book fonts but in 3D.
 You will learn how to create this 3D effect by duplicating layers and by adding halftones to give it that comic feel.
 This tutorial was created with Photoshop CC.

 Open Photoshop and create a new document by clicking File > New.
 I made my document 2000 px by 2000 px (it doesn't matter the resolution since we're using pixels).
 I titled my document "Comic Book Text Effect".

 Now it's time to add a gradient to your background.
 Double-click your background layer to bring up the layer style window and apply this setting.